ClonyPDF home

 Printing requirements

 If you're applying for tourist, business, student, or work visas, print at 35 × 45mm on photo-quality paper — most pharmacies and photo kiosks can do this from a digital file.
+See the printing section above for the full settings.

 Digital upload requirements